git-ahsan/Global-Sales-Data-Analysis-2025/README.md

 # 🛍️ Global Sales Dashboard Project (2025)

-## 📌 Project Objective
-To consolidate and analyze global sales data from six different countries using SQL for data processing and Power BI for interactive dashboard creation.
-The aim is to uncover actionable insights into sales performance, profit, customer behavior, and geographic trends.
+This project demonstrates an end-to-end data analytics workflow combining **PostgreSQL** and **Power BI** to analyze sales transactions across 6 countries: **Canada, China, India, Nigeria, UK, and US**.
+The goal is to uncover trends in revenue, profit, customer demographics, and product performance.

 ---

-## ❓ Key Business Questions (KPIs)
-- 📦 What is the total sales, cost, and profit?
-- 🌍 Which countries and store locations perform best?
-- 🧾 What is the average order value and total number of orders?
+## 📌 Project Objectives
-- 💰 Which products and sales representative are top performers?
+- Integrate and clean multi-country sales data
-- 💳 What are the preferred payment methods?
-- 📉 How do discounts affect profitability?
+- Enrich data with calculated KPIs like revenue, COGS, and profit
+- Analyze performance by country, category, product, store, and Sales rep
+- Visualize insights through an interactive Power BI dashboard

 ---

-## Project Structure
+## 🧰 Tools & Technologies
+- **Database**: PostgreSQL
+- **Data Visualization**: Microsoft Power BI
+- **Languages**: SQL, DAX
+- **Version Control**: Git, GitHub

+---
+## 🧮 SQL Process Overview

 ### 1. Database Setup

 - **Database Creation**: The project starts by creating a database named `Data Professionals`.
-- **Table Creation**: This repository outlines the process of consolidating sales data from multiple regional CSV files into a unified Global Sales Data table within a PostgreSQL database.
-This setup enables comprehensive analysis and reporting across all sales territories.
+- **Table Creation**: Unified sales data from 6 country-specific CSV files into a single PostgreSQL table for holistic analysis.
-The primary goal of this project is to centralize sales information, originally distributed across individual country-specific CSV files, into a single, easily queryable database table.
 This is achieved through a two-step process:

-**i) Individual Table Creation & Import**: Each country's sales data is first imported into its own dedicated table in PostgreSQL.
-The project utilizes sales data from the following CSV files: -`sales_Canada.csv` -`sales_China.csv` -`sales_India.csv` -`sales_Nigeria.csv` -`sales_UK.csv` -`sales_US.csv`

-For each of the aforementioned CSV datasets, a corresponding table was created in PostgreSQL's public schema.
-Each table shares the following standardized column structure to ensure data consistency: -`Transaction ID` -`Date` -`Country` -`Product ID` -`Product Name` -`Category` -`Price Per Unit` -`Quantity Purchased` -`Cost Price` -`Discount Applied` -`Payment Method` -`Customer Age Group` -`Customer Gender` -`Store Location` -`Sales Representative`
-After table creation, the respective CSV data was imported into each table (e.g., Sales_Canada table populated from Sales_Canada.csv).

-**ii) Global Data Consolidation**: All individual country tables are then merged into a new master `Global Sales Data` table.
-This was accomplished using the UNION ALL SQL operator, which appends all rows from each country table into the new global table, preserving duplicates (as is typical for transactional data).
+**i) Individual Table Creation & Import**:
+Created individual tables for each country (Canada, China, India, Nigeria, UK, US) with identical 15-column schemas before merging.
+**ii) Global Data Consolidation**: Combined all records into `Global Sales Data` using `UNION ALL` to preserve transactional integrity.
 The SQL query used for this consolidation is as follows:
 ```sql
 CREATE TABLE public."Global Sales Data" as
 select * from public."Sales Canada"